DavidRR-F/spring_api/README.md

 - **Transactions**: JPA provides support for managing transactions, including the ability to commit or rollback a transaction, as well as defining transaction boundaries.

+#### JPARepository vs EntityManager
+EntityManager is part of the Java Persistence API (JPA) and provides a low-level API for interacting with a database.
+It is used to manage the lifecycle of JPA entities, which represent database records mapped to Java classes.
+EntityManager provides methods for querying, inserting, updating, and deleting records, and allows you to define relationships between entities.
+It also provides a cache for improved performance and transaction management for atomicity and consistency.

+On the other hand, JpaRepository is part of the Spring Data JPA framework and provides a high-level, generic API for interacting with a database.
+It builds on top of JPA and EntityManager, and provides additional functionality such as pagination, sorting, and dynamic query generation.
+It is essentially a convenience interface that encapsulates the common database operations and reduces boilerplate code in your application.

+In general, EntityManager is more appropriate for applications that require low-level control over database operations and for complex queries that cannot be easily expressed using JpaRepository.
+On the other hand, JpaRepository is more appropriate for applications that require a simpler, high-level interface for interacting with a database, and for applications that can benefit from the additional functionality it provides.

+It is also worth noting that you can use both EntityManager and JpaRepository in the same application, and even in the same transaction, depending on the specific requirements of your use case.

 ### Spring Security
 Spring Security is a powerful framework that provides security services for Spring-based applications.
 By using it, you can ensure that your application is secure and protected against a variety of security threats.
 Here are some of the main functions of Spring Security: